-• Ensure that no applicant for a post or any existing employee receives less favourable treatment on the grounds of her/his gender, marital status or sexual orientation.
+• Ensure that no applicant for a post or any existing employee receives less

 - Monitor recruitment, selection and promotion procedures and investigate any evidence of adverse impact on women or men to ensure that all applicants are receiving equal treatment - Utilise facilities and terms and conditions in a flexible way, so as to encourage both men and women to secure employment and to progress within the School, and to return to appropriate employment with the School. - Ensure that regardless of an employee's gender, they receive the same opportunity to develop their skills and potential and have equal access to training, development and promotion opportunities available according to their abilities.